Pesticide Worker Safety Cooperative Agreements

 The Office of Pesticide Programs administers cooperative agreement programs that align with OPP’s strategic goals and provide the platform for our day-to-day work.
 The worker safety program cooperative agreements fund projects to educate pesticide applicators, handlers, and farmworkers on working safely with, and around, pesticides.

-Below are descriptions of four cooperative agreements.
-Two of the four have been awarded.
-One cooperative agreement's application period has ended, and another is now open.
+Below are descriptions of seven cooperative agreements.
+Six of the cooperative agreements have been awarded.
+The seventh is open to receive applications.

 Awarded Cooperative Agreements

 The Association of Farmworker Opportunity Programs (AFOP) Exit is the recipient of the National Farmworker Training cooperative agreement.
 AFOP administers a pesticide safety training program to migrant and seasonal farmworkers with a national network of over 150 pesticide safety trainers in approximately 30 states.
 Exit Farmworkers receive basic safety training on how to protect themselves against poisoning and injury related to pesticide poisoning, as is required under the EPA's Agricultural Worker Protection Standard, 40 CFR 170.